LPettay/2022/README.md

-My Submissions for AdventOfCOde 2022
+My Submissions for AdventOfCode 2022